KDE/kde-builder/doc/chapter_appendix_B/appendix-profile.md

-These instructions cover how to setup the profile required to ensure your computer can login to your newly-built KDE Plasma desktop. kdesrc-build will normally try to do this automatically (see the section called [](#session-driver)).
-This appendix section can be useful for those who cannot use kdesrc-build's support for login profile setup.
-However the instructions may not always be up-to-date, it can also be useful to consult the `kde-env-master.sh.in` file included with the kdesrc-build source.
+These instructions cover how to setup the profile required to ensure your computer can login to your newly-built KDE Plasma desktop. kde-builder will normally try to do this automatically (see the section called [](#session-driver)).
+This appendix section can be useful for those who cannot use kde-builder's support for login profile setup.
+However the instructions may not always be up-to-date, it can also be useful to consult the `kde-env-master.sh.in` file included with the kde-builder source.

 (changing-profile)=